How to amplify DE&I with internal comms

 Ensure you’re on the right side of that dynamic by creating and hosting DE&I-friendly style guides on your intranet for others to learn and use in their own work.
 Style guides establish consistency and raise awareness about what it means to use inclusive language.
 Make sure your language is ADA compliant and avoid reliance on common stereotypes and idioms.

-Using technology to advance diversity, equity and inclusion
+Unite 21 - Using technology to advance diversity, equity and inclusion with iSaw

 We all know technology has the power to change our world and redefine our workplaces, but how do we use it to accelerate gender equality in the workplace?

 Small things like capitalizing Black, or using Hispanic or Latinx instead of Latino, can make a difference.
 Have you ever asked people to “step up” to a cause?
 Think about how these common phrases can uphold stereotypes.

 It’s important to realize that inclusive language is not about being politically correct or not saying the ‘wrong thing’.
 It’s about communicating in a way that doesn’t alienate or ‘other’ people, celebrating individuality instead of avoiding offense.